Betoken/Whitepaper/BetokenWhitepaper.md

 More details about the constraints of applying a blockchain technology to finance can be found here: https://www.esma.europa.eu/sites/default/files/library/dlt_report_-_esma50-1121423017-285.pdf.

-#### 1.4.2 Approval, Licensing and Operating Requirements
+#### 1.4.3 Approval, Licensing and Operating Requirements

 Betoken could need to get an approval and licensing from a national regulator, according to specific requirements in terms of operating rules, organizational structure, and human and material resources.
 Once authorized, Betoken could be subject to a certain number of organizational rules, market surveillance and conduct requirements, in order to ensure that the markets are fair, transparent and efficient places, and to provide customer protection.

-#### 1.4.3 KYC and AML Compliance
+#### 1.4.4 KYC and AML Compliance

 On the question of fraudulent activities and AML (Anti-Money Laundering), a robust governance would ensure that only trustworthy participants are accepted.
 In addition, the Ethereum network would allow for more transparency on transaction history and beneficial owners, which would enhance KYC (Know Your Customer) and help trace and prevent fraud.

-#### 1.4.4 Tax Burden
+#### 1.4.5 Tax Burden

 Some challenges could also arise from the transnational nature of the blockchain.
 For example, a tax may apply on a given transaction depending on its place of execution.
 The law applicable to blockchain networks should be specified in advance to avoid conflicts.

-#### 1.4.5 Operational risks
+#### 1.4.6 Operational risks

 A mistake in the coding of smart contracts or reference data might affect a great number of participants.
 What would happen if the external data are flawed or become unavailable?

-#### 1.4.6 Interoperability
+#### 1.4.7 Interoperability

-Supporting cross-chain crypto-asset investment will be a major opportunity for Betoken.
+Supporting cross-chain and blockchain to legacy systems operations will be a major challenge for Betoken.
 Solutions are emerging to handle this issue in the near future (Polkadot, Cosmos, KyberNetwork).

 ## 2. Implementation Details

-### 2.1 Bootstrapping

-#### 2.1.1 Kairo's Initial Distribution
+### 2.1 Kairo's Initial Distribution

+As of writing, we have not decided on Kairo's initial distribution scheme.
+There are two options that we're considering:

+1. Any user who deposits investment during the first investment cycle will receive Kairo proportional to the investment.
+Withdrawing investment will of course be disabled.
+This is the model currently implemented in the smart contracts.
-We have decided to use a two-phase ICO as the means of distributing Kairo to the public.
+2. We will have a traditional ICO for Kairo.

-* Stage 1: Before the Mainnet Pilot, we will distribute Kairo to early adopters who want to play with and help us test the Mainnet Pilot.
-* Stage 2: Before our final release, we will do a second coin offering to facilitate a wider distribution of Kairo.

-We understand that there has been vitriol towards ICOs in the crypto community, so we'd like to provide some justification for it.

-* We have considered giving out Kairo for free when investors deposit during the first investment cycle.
-However, we want Kairo to be in the hands of users who actually want to make decisions for the fund, as it maximizes the effectiveness of Betoken's Incentivized Meritocracy.
-Giving Kairo to investors who want the community to manage their funds for them goes against this goal.
-Doing an ICO can help ensure that most of Kairo holders actually want to participate in the fund's decision-making process.
+The reasons for choosing the first scheme are:

+* It makes bootstrapping the Incentivized Meritocracy easier, since users aren't paying for the Kairo they get.
+* It allows us to attract testers for the pre-release versions that will be released on Mainnet by making pre-release Kairo and after-release Kairo compatible, and providing a more favorable conversion rate for the test versions.
+For example, if you get 1 Kairo for every Ether you deposit in the final release, you can get 2 Kairo for every Ether you deposit in the test versions.

+The reasons for choosing the second scheme are:

-* It provides us with the funding we need to make progress in the technical and community development.
+* It provides us with the funding that we need to make progress in the application and community development.

-#### 2.1.2 Initial AUM Threshold

-In order to make sure that there will be enough commission to let the Incentivized Meritocracy be self-sustainable, we will set an AUM (Asset Under Management) threshold in the first investment cycle.
+* People are more familiar with ICOs, so an ICO may have more traction.

 ### 2.2 Cycle Phases

-Each cycle is divided into 3 phases:
+Each cycle is divided into 5 phases:

 * Deposit & Withdraw: When investors deposit and withdraw their funds.
-* Make Decisions: When managers stake Kairo to make investments for the fund.
+* Investing: When users stake Kairo to make investment decisions for the fund.
-* Redeem Commission: When Kairo holders can redeem their commission.
-The Kairo smart contract is "paused" before the start of the next cycle (to prevent redeeming commission multiple times using the same tokens).
+  * Transition (Investing => Waiting): Stakes are taken from users who had Kairo and didn't stake anything, buy orders are made.
+* Waiting: When everyone waits and let the token prices change.
+  * Transition (Waiting => Ended): Sell orders are made.
+* Ended: When the invested tokens are sold and users wait for the sell orders to go through.
+  * Transition (Ended => Finalized): Kairo is redistributed according to proposal results, commission, developer fee, and Oraclize fee are paid, and funds are returned to investors' balances.
+* Finalized: A placeholder phase before the next cycle begins.

 In a preliminary setup, the lengths of each phase are as follows:

 * Deposit & Withdraw: 1 day
+* Investing: 1 day
-* Make Decisions: 28 days
+* Waiting: 27 days
-* Redeem Commission: 1 day
+* Ended: 1 day
+* Finalized: no time

 Totaling 30 days.

-For the functions that transitions the fund to the next phase, the successful caller can get a reward in Kairo. (similar to Ethereum Alarm Clock)

-### 2.3 Token Exchange
+### 2.3 Token Trading

-Betoken uses Kyber Network as the token exchange platform for executing all of its investments.
+As of writing, Betoken uses EtherDelta, a decentralized ERC20 token exchange, to handle its token trading.
+When making orders, Betoken uses Oraclize to fetch the current market price of each token and set that as the price used in the corresponding order.
+However, since EtherDelta has been purchased by a dubious party and suffers a lack of credibility, KyberNetwork is selected as a potential replacement.

+#### 2.3.1 Oraclize

+Oraclize in an oracle service that provides off-chain data to smart contracts.
+In Betoken, it is used in for fetching the current price of tokens, so that orders can be correctly made with appropriate prices.
+The inclusion to Oraclize poses two problems:

+* Currently, CryptoCompare is used as the source of token prices, and a problem inherent to the usage of off-chain price feeds is that the feeds can go down/be manipulated.
+This brings a new attack surface into existence.
+* Queries to Oraclize cost a small fee.
+In the current model, this is solved by setting aside the maximum possible fee from the fund's balance at the end of each cycle (the fees in the first cycle has to be paid manually).

+#### 2.3.2 EtherDelta

+EtherDelta is a decentralized token exchange that uses a traditional model, where users can make and take limit orders.
+Its overarching advantage is that it is currently the largest decentralized exchange with the most volume and trading pairs.
+However, apart from its declining credibility, its inclusion in Betoken introduces a host of other problems:

+* It's always possible that orders made by Betoken won't be picked up by takers.

+  * Maybe the token's price changed significantly after making the order.
+  * Maybe the price obtained from CryptoCompare was faulty or quite different from the price in EtherDelta.
+  * Or maybe it's because the market is very sensitive to even small differences in order prices and it's inherently difficult to consistently pinpoint the appropriate price window.

+  This introduces a great deal of uncertainty to Betoken's normal operation, which is extremely undesirable.

+* There's always a delay between making an order and the order being fulfilled, and after Betoken becomes a major market player it is possible for malicious actors to use this delay to their own benefit.
+For example, if the price of a token usually sees a small spike after Betoken invests in it, someone can easily frontrun Betoken's order and profit on the spike, since Betoken is completely transparent.

+Therefore, we hope to transition to using KyberNetwork as soon as it becomes a viable option.

+#### 2.3.3 KyberNetwork

-KyberNetwork is "an on-chain protocol which allows instant exchange and conversion of digital assets (e.g. crypto tokens) and cryptocurrencies (e.g. Ether, Bitcoin, ZCash) with high liquidity."[[source](https://home.kyber.network/assets/KyberNetworkWhitepaper.pdf)] The inclusion of KyberNetwork can minimize the number of moving parts in Betoken's operation and significantly reduce Betoken's attack surface, reducing Betoken's running and maintenance costs and increasing its security.
+KyberNetwork is "an on-chain protocol which allows instant exchange and conversion of digital assets (e.g. crypto tokens) and cryptocurrencies (e.g. Ether, Bitcoin, ZCash) with high liquidity."[[source](https://kyber.network/assets/KyberNetworkWhitepaper.pdf)] It is a far superior option than EtherDelta, since it allows for instant token exchange which makes it able to avoid the problems mentioned in 2.3.2.
+Its inclusion would also eliminate the need for the "Ended" cycle phase, since we don't have to wait for orders to go through anymore, making the cycles more concise.
+Oraclize would also not be needed, since KyberNetwork provides its own on-chain price feed.
+Therefore, the inclusion of KyberNetwork will minimize the number of moving parts in Betoken's operation and significantly reduce Betoken's attack surface, reducing Betoken's running and maintenance costs and increasing its security.

+However, KyberNetwork is still an in-progress product, unlike EtherDelta which has been online for a long time, so it's still unclear whether we'd want to use KyberNetwork in our final release.
+Furthermore, it's likely that the types of tokens that KyberNetwork supports won't be able to match EtherDelta for quite some time, so using KyberNetwork would limit the types of tokens that Betoken can invest in.

+We will decide on this matter based on how much progress KyberNetwork will make before we roll out Betoken's Mainnet Alpha.

+### 2.4 Rules In The Fund

+Partly to ensure scalability and partly to prevent spamming attacks, there are certain rules in the fund's smart contract, which will be listed below.
+Note: most of the exact numbers used are only placeholders, and will likely be different in future releases.

+* Each member can **create** at most 2 investment proposals during each cycle.
+(No restrictions on staking in proposals.)
+* At most 20 investment proposals can be created in each cycle.
+* Each proposal can invest in only one token, and two proposals cannot invest in the same token.
+* When staking into a proposal, the size of the stake must be no less than 25% of one's Kairo balance.
+* If a user has Kairo and didn't stake anything in the current cycle, 25% of their Kairo balance will be burnt.
+* A user cannot stake into both sides of the same proposal.
+* If the number of supporters of a proposal reaches zero, the proposal will be removed from the list.
+No similar rule for the number of opposers.

 ### 2.5 Smart Contract Maintenance